PrashanthAWS2511/AWS-Deploying-DotNetWebApp-EC2-Linux-CICD/README.md

-1. Open any browser and hit the url which you created above
+d.
+Open any browser and hit the url which you created above

 ![](Images/Aspose.Words.d57fd952-0f64-432a-9794-4f43074846fb.071.png)

-2